Nebraska Hummingbirds: 8 Awesome Documented Species

 Species: S. platycercus

-The Broad-tailed hummingbird, though usually residing in Mexico and as far south as Guatemala during the winter, is a rare/vagrant hummingbird to Nebraska
+The Broad-tailed hummingbird, though usually residing in Mexico and as far south as Guatemala during the winter, is an extremely rare vagrant hummingbird to Nebraska.

 Male Broad-Tailed Hummingbird